An actor-critic algorithm with policy gradients to solve the job shop scheduling problem using deep double recurrent agents: Computational Experience

 \end{itemize}

+The results of the objective value analysis on the Gaussian and Poisson sets are presented in Tables \ref{tab:res_gauss_obj} and \ref{tab:res_poiss_obj}, respectively.
+These show statistics on objective value, pruned from outliers.
+We use the statistic $\rho$ to express the percentage of average improvement of our algorithm {in terms of the objective value $C_{\max}$.
+Let $\rho_i$ be the improvement on the single $i$-th instance}

+where $C_{\max_X}$ denotes the makespan of the algorithm $X$ and X can equal $RL$ (the proposed RL method) or $CP$ (short for the branch-and-cut procedure implemented in BC-CPLEX).

+Our approach outperforms the branch and cut algorithm implemented in CPLEX in terms of objective value.
+For the $(40\times35)$ class in the Gaussian set, our approach returns a makespan on average 91\% better than the branch-and-cut one, and 87\% in the {Poisson set} for the same class.
+It is worth mentioning that, for no instance, the algorithm implemented in CPLEX terminated before the time limit.
+The values of $\rho$ tend to improve for larger classes, since instances become more and more complex for the deterministic solver.

 The results of the computational time analysis on the Gaussian and Poisson sets are summarized in Tables \ref{tab:res_gauss_time} and \ref{tab:res_poiss_time}, respectively.
 These tables report the statistics on computational time for both algorithms.
-We used the statistic $\tau$ to express the percentage of average improvement of our algorithm.
+We use the statistic $\tau$ to express the percentage of average improvement of our algorithm {in terms of the computational time.
+Let $\tau_i$ be the improvement on the single $i$-th instance}

-Our approach outperforms CPLEX in terms of quality of solution produced.
-For the $(40\times35)$ class in the Gaussian set, our approach returns a makespan on average 91\% better than the CPLEX one, and 87\% in the {Poisson set} for the same class.
-It is worth mentioning that, for no instance, CPLEX optimization has terminated before the time limit.
-The values of $\tau$ tend to improve for larger classes, since instances become more and more complex for the deterministic solver.

-The results of the quality of the solution analysis on the Gaussian and Poisson sets are presented in Tables \ref{tab:res_gauss_time} and \ref{tab:res_poiss_time}, respectively.
-These show statistics on objective value, pruned from outliers.
-We used the statistic $\rho$ to express the percentage of average improvement of our algorithm.
+where ${time}_X$ denotes the computational time of the algorithm $X$ and $X$ can equal $RL$ (the proposed RL method) or $CP$ (short for the branch-and-cut algorithm implemented in the known commercial solver BC-CPLEX).

-For each class of both sets, our method is faster on average than the solver CPLEX, up to reach a 78\% improvement for the $(40\times35)$ instances in the Gaussian set, and 67\% for the Poisson set.
-For some classes, the number of instances is less than 100 since CPLEX exceeded the time limit of two minutes.
+For each class of both sets, our method is faster on average than the optimization solver implemented in CPLEX, up to reach a 78\% improvement for the $(40\times35)$ instances in the Gaussian set, and 67\% for the Poisson set.
+For some classes, the number of instances is less than 100 since the branch-and-cut algorithm implemented in the known commercial solver CPLEX exceeded the time limit of two minutes.